yutiachen5/Tahoe100M_practice/README.md

  - computational resources

- The training process will take around 7 hours on GPU TX5000 Ada with 100GB memory.
-Please see [train slurm](train.sh) for references.
+ The training process will take around 7 hours on GPU RTX Ada 5000 with 100GB memory.
+Please see [train slurm](slurms/train_array.sh) for references.

 **Results & Discussions**